kagisearch/kagi-docs/docs/kagi/ai/llm-benchmark.md

 Introducing the Kagi LLM Benchmarking Project, which evaluates major large language models (LLMs) on their reasoning, coding, and generalization capabilities.

-## Using an unpolluted benchmark to measure the performance of contemporary
+## LLM Benchmarks

-Our tests are based on diverse and challenging tasks.
-Unlike widely used specific LLM benchmarks, our tests frequently change and are mostly novel to LLMs, providing a rigorous assessment of their capabilities.
-This approach ensures that we effectively measure the true potential and adaptability of these models, skewing somewhat towards capabilities important for implementing [Kagi LLM features](./kagi-ai.md).
+Using an unpolluted benchmark, the Kagi LLM Benchmarking Project measures the performance of contemporary large language models (LLMs) through diverse and challenging tasks.
+Unlike widely used benchmarks, our tests frequently change and are mostly novel to LLMs, providing a rigorous assessment of their capabilities.
+This approach ensures an accurate measurement of the models' potential and adaptability, somewhat biased towards focusing on skills essential for implementing [Kagi LLM features](./kagi-ai.md).

 Last updated July 26 2024.